 5. Breast Problems

-A newbie-mommy may be very prone to breast problems such as mastitis, breast engorgement, etc. Some of these conditions may lead to pain, fever, breast tenderness, etc., and make you feel very tired.
+A newbie mommy may be prone to breast problems such as mastitis, breast engorgement, etc. Some of these conditions may lead to pain, fever, breast tenderness, etc., and make you feel very tired.
 You should seek immediate medical attention under such circumstances.

 Home Remedies for Overcoming Tiredness While Breastfeeding

-Following are some of the home remedial measures that you may effectively use to overcome tiredness while breastfeeding:
+If you’re still wondering why breastfeeding makes you tired, we have brought to you the following home remedial measures that you may effectively use to overcome tiredness while breastfeeding:

 1. You Should Exercise